edom/work/edom.github.io/plres.md

     - https://en.wikipedia.org/wiki/Generic_programming
         - parametric polymorphism
 - Safely Composable Type-Specific Languages https://www.cs.cmu.edu/~aldrich/papers/ecoop14-tsls.pdf
-- A program is an executable formal system.
-    - Can we formalize this using Grue's map theory?
-        - Could this be as revolutionary as types-as-propositions (Curry-Howard correspondence) that enables proof assistants?
-        - How is "false" represented?
-        - How is "true" represented?
-        - How is "conjunction" represented?
 - foundation of mathematics
     - set theories, such as ZF, ZFC, NBG, etc.
         - https://math.stackexchange.com/questions/136215/difference-between-zfc-nbg